-Exploring Creation with Mathematics is a new series from Apologia.
-So far, only Level 1 and Level 2 (for first and second grades) are available.
-Level 3 is due by the summer of 2021.
+Exploring Creation with Mathematics is a relatively new math series from Apologia.
+So far, Level 1, Level 2, and Level 3 (for grades one through three) are available.
+Level 4 is scheduled for a 2022 release.

 These courses were designed for homeschoolers and require one-on-one instruction with a combination of worksheets, manipulatives, games, and projects.
 There is a strong emphasis on mastering both math facts and conceptual understanding.
 Religious content is almost completely isolated into introductory pages at the beginning of each unit.